Time: 1-2 HOURS

 Foot Traffic: HIGH

-Challenges: Dusty, A few steep climbs with loose dirt, Shadeless
+Challenges: Dusty, A few steep scrambles with loose dirt, Shadeless, Parking

-Sights: Pillboxes, Lanikai Beach, The Mokes, Three Peaks, Ko'olau Mountain Range, K-Bay
+Sights: Pillboxes, Lanikai Beach, The Mokes, Ko'olau Mountain Range, K-Bay, Maui/Lanai/Molokai

 What to Bring: Sunscreen, Water